dchote/gopicamera/README.md

 ## Supporting packages

-A precompiled package for OpenCV4 can be found in [/packages](/packages/), please also install all of the other dependancies listed.
+A precompiled package for OpenCV4 can be found in [packages](/packages/), please also install all of the other dependancies listed.

 ## Using gopicamera
-**This will change once I roll a custom SD card image**
+**NOTE: This will change once I roll a custom SD card image.**

 ### Initial setup